 |Add to your personal catalog|

-Health Professions Advisors: Professors Peter Baran, Kathy Baughman, Randy Bennett, James Borgardt, Jeff Demarest, Jay Hosler, Kathy Jones, Jill Keeney, Debra Kirchhof-Glazier, Susan Radis, Wade Roberts, and David Widman; Director of Career Services Darwin Kysor; Director of Academic Support Services Sarah Clarkson, and Assistant Director of the Library Julie Woodling
+Health Professions Advisors: Professors Peter Baran, Kathy Baughman, Randy Bennett, James Borgardt, Jeff Demarest, Jay Hosler, Kathy Jones, Jill Keeney, Susan Radis, Wade Roberts, and David Widman; Director of Career Services Darwin Kysor; Director of Academic Support Services Sarah Clarkson, and Assistant Director of the Library Julie Woodling; and Director of the Health Professions Program Dr. Amanda Siglin.

 Health Professions Assistant: Susan LaVere

-In the area of health professions, Juniata has an impressive array of affiliations with 17 different institutions.
-Our well-rounded and rigorous curriculum gives our students exceptionally good preparation that is recognized and valued by the professional schools.
+In the area of health professions, Juniata has an impressive array of formal affiliations to:

-We offer advising for entry into professional and graduate school training in such fields as Art Therapy, Audiology, Biotechnology, Chiropractic, Cytotechnology, Dentistry, Genetic Counseling, Health Administration, Health Communication, Medical Social Work, Medical Technology, Medicine, Naturopathic Medicine, Nursing, Occupational Therapy, Optometry, Pharmacy, Physical Therapy, Physician Assistant, Podiatric Medicine, Public Health, Radiologic Sciences, Social Work with a Focus in Medicine/Behavioral Health, and Veterinary Medicine.
+We offer advising for entry into professional and graduate school training in such fields as Art Therapy, Audiology, Biotechnology, Chiropractic, Cytotechnology, Dentistry, Genetic Counseling, Health Administration, Health Communication, Social Work with a Focus in Medicine/Behavioral health, , Medical Technology, Medicine, Naturopathic Medicine, Nursing, Occupational Therapy, Optometry, Pharmacy, Physical Therapy, Physician Assistant, Podiatric Medicine, Public Health, Radiologic Sciences, and Veterinary Medicine.
 Students interested in a career in the health professions must meet the specific requirements for admission to a professional school.
 Since these vary from school to school, the students consult with a member of the Health Professions Committee as they prepare their courses so that students not only have an excellent chance of acceptance into professional schools, but also receive a breadth of knowledge that provides a firm foundation for their liberal arts education.

 Students gain in-depth exposure to the health sciences through various types of opportunities that include internships at various health care facilities and universities, shadowing of local health professionals, health-related course work, participation in our Rural Health Rotations class, participation in the Primary Care Scholars Program offered by the Pennsylvania State University College of Medicine at Hershey, and/or various research opportunities on and off campus.